jpnadas/matlab-latex-integration/README.md

 Note that, the file name can be configured by you when you prepare the matlab code.

-To reference it in the text, choose whichever label you want.
+To reference it in the text, use the label defined in Matlab.
 In the example we use `tb:params`.

 ### Figures